MichelDeudon/formations/content/fr/c/ecolinguistics/a-primer-on-language.md

 {{< youtube aCrmBRL4cJs>}}

-On the origins of writing

-From symbolic writing (pictograms) to non symbolic writing

-(new) Words are created by assembling characters.

-Language is in constant evolution.
+Language is in constant evolution as testifies the evolution of writing since its invention around 3200-30BC.
+Originally, pictograms were used to describe symbols, for example to count and trade.
+New words could be created by assembling characters, following the principle of compositionality.
+The invention of non symbolic writing and the latin alphabet only came later, around XX BC.
+Some languages like Japanese have multiple alphabets, namely kanji (symbols), hiragana and katana (non symbolic, used for foreign words and expressions).

-Language is ambiguous (look at the dog with one eye)
+Language is ambiguous by nature (look at the dog with one eye).

+Meet Alice and Bob.
+Message passing.
+How to transform and pass some information with minimum loss and efforts?
+Principle of Least Effort, an introduction to Human Ecology, 1949.
+Ideas from statistical physics, psychology and other fields.
+Information compression, loss. *Entropy*.
+Assumption.
+No info obfuscation as oppoed to counter money laundering or modern slavery (mispelt words like roses have a different meaning).
+Maxinfo.
+Optimal projection to reconstruct original message.
+Ex sms.
+Semantic, style, intent, sarcasme, emotions… introducing latent variables

-## A simple boolean vector model, bag of characters
+## A first model, Boolean Vectors

+Boolean Vector models are simple models which can be applied to study language.
+Each dimension of the vector space corresponds to a term from the collection alphabet or vocabulary.

+{{< callout note >}}
+See [linear algebra](https://www.mtpcours.fr/en/c/maths/algebre/) course for a refresher on vector spaces.
+{{< /callout >}}

+### Bag of characters

-The words "computer" and "language" can be represented simply as a bag of characters, a vector of length 26 with value <i>i</i> equal to 1 if character i is present in the word, 0 otherwise.
+The words "computer" and "language" can be represented simply as a bag of characters using the latin alphabet.
+Each word is represented by a vector of length 26 with value <i>i</i> equal to 1 if character <i>i</i> is present in the word, 0 otherwise.

 | Word 	        | a | b | c | d | e | ... | u | v | w | x | y | z |
 | -----------   | - | - | - | - | - | -   | - | - | - | - | - | - |